Introduction

 When looking at diversity, there is a whole mix of factors to consider.
 Things like where you are located, what industry you are in, your company size, the different departments you have, and the levels of experience throughout the organization – all play a part in shaping our idea of “diversity” (which includes gender, ethnicity, background, abilities, and more).

 The first step is getting to know the team makeup and how it compares to the larger job market, teasing out inequalities based on demographics.
-Collecting data about gender, age, religion, sexuality, ethnicity, employee experience, and learning styles (to name a few) helps you get a real picture of diversity within the workforce.
+Collecting data about gender, age, religion, ethnicity, employee experience, and learning styles (to name a few) helps you get a real picture of diversity within the workforce.
 In turn, use this data to help identify which policies are helping or hindering, and pinpoint areas that need improvement.

 Human resource information system (HRIS) data is a great place to start.
 In addition, employee surveys and focus groups can help you better understand the nuances of religion, sexual identity, neurodiversity, etc. If you are doing this for the first time, some of your team members might be a tad cautious about sharing all this info.
-So, make sure they know their privacy and data are in good hands, by setting up clear guidelines to keep everything anonymous and confidential.
+So, make sure they know their privacy and data are in good hands by setting up clear guidelines to keep everything anonymous and confidential.
 Here, you may want to consider using third-party services to ensure that collection, storage, and reporting meet legal guidelines, as well as organizational best practices.

 2. Highlighting needs and concerns